mwanji/humpty/README.md

 humpty puts your web assets back together.

 humpty is a library that strives to be small, understandable and easy to use.
-It works out of the box with [WebJars](http://webjars.org) for 3rd-party libraries and application code in WebJar-style folders.
+It works out of the box with [WebJars](http://webjars.org) for 3rd-party libraries.

 humpty builds a pipeline to process assets.
-Customising that pipeline is as easy as adding dependencies to your project.
+Customising that pipeline is often as easy as adding dependencies to your project.

-Requires Java 8 and Servlet 3.
+Requires Java 8. humpty-servlet requires Servlet 3.

 ## Getting Started